 Fiverr’s fee structure for freelancers is very simple to understand.
 Regardless of what services you’re offering or your seller level, Fiverr takes a flat fee of 20% of the gig price.
 So, if you charge $100 for a gig, on completion you receive $80, while Fiverr takes $20.

 The website also collects fees from buyers.
 These vary depending on the price of the gig you’re ordering.
-The rate is 5.5% of the order price, plus $2 if the order is less than $50.
+The rate is 5.5% of the order price, plus $2.50 if the order is less than $75 (as of June 2023).
 You can check out how much you’ll earn as a freelancer on the platform or how much you’ll need to pay for services using our Fiverr fees calculator.

 PeoplePerHour

-In December of 2019, PeoplePerHour announced an update to their fee structure, based on the lifetime earnings of a freelancer:
+In December of 2019, PeoplePerHour announced an update to their fee structure (which they updated again in 2021), based on the lifetime earnings of a freelancer:

-This structure incentivises freelancers to work long-term on PeoplePerHour.
+This structure incentivizes freelancers to work long-term on PeoplePerHour.
 The more you make, the lower the fees need to pay.
 The fees are a bit more complex for buyers, depending on the payment method you use and whether or not you upgrade your project in some way.
 You can find a full list of buyer fees here.
+But they’re generally 10% of the order price plus £0.60.

 Fiverr

 Setting up an account on Fiverr is quick, easy, and completely free.
 After filling out some personal information, you can start creating gigs.
 Marketing yourself is a huge part of freelancing.
 So, you must give it your all when presenting and describing your services to potential clients!
-You can create a profile page, and individual descriptions for each gig you offer.
+You can create an overall Fiverr profile, and individual descriptions for each gig you offer.

 PeoplePerHour